fenago/data-science/lab_guides/Lab_1.md

 The following steps will help you complete the exercise:

-Note

-Every exercise and activity in this course is to be executed on Google Colab.

-1. Open on a new Colab notebook.
+1. Open on a new Jupyter notebook.

 2. Create a list called `algorithm` that will contain the following elements: `Linear Regression`,